dshr/cv/cv.md

 ## Other

 Music is a big part of my life.
-I currently play guitar in a band back and dabble in music production, mixing and mastering my bands tracks for my friends and myself.
+I currently play guitar in a band here in St. Petersburg and dabble in music production, mixing and mastering tracks for my friends and myself.
 I also experiment with electronic music and sound design in MaxMSP and Pure Data.

 Apart from that, I enjoy going to the odd hackathon or doing a game development challenge.